s-ilent/SMSM-PSO2/README.md

 ## Features
 1. To reduce banding artifacts ingame, colour dithering has been implemented. <br>Note that because many textures in PSO2 are stored in low quality and weren't changed with the engine upgrade, the surfaces of objects and skyboxes will still have visible banding.
+2. Added a patch to the shader used for Mags to reimplement their emission.
-2. The emissive strength of some weapon shaders has been increased, allowing them to cast bloom lighting.
+3. The emissive strength of some weapon shaders has been increased, allowing them to cast bloom lighting.
+4. Added a scattering pattern to motion blur to make it look less stepped.

 ## Usage
 This relies on 3DMigoto to do the hard work.